DanRepik/api_foundry/readme.md

 #### Handling Primary Keys

 Within the schema component, a property can be designated as the primary key.
-API-Maker offers support for multiple primary key generation strategies.
+API-Foundry offers support for multiple primary key generation strategies.

 > Schema objects with multiple primary keys is not currently supported.